Offroad Adventure through Sacred Kyrgyzstan

 Free afternoon in Bishkek will be culminated by farewell dinner with folklore show.
 Artists will demonstrate you national musical instruments and techniques of playing.

 Road conditions: paved

 In the programs of guaranteed tours, as a rule, we use 3 * level and less often 4 * Hotels, as well as proven guest houses and yurt camps, which combine modern comfort with a national atmosphere.

 Accommodation in yurt camps does not imply single accommodation.
 As a rule, 4 clients are accommodated in one yurt.
-Each yurt has beds with comfortable mattresses and a heating stove or electric heater, depending on the location.

 Local cafes and restaurants offer a wide variety of National, European and Russian cuisine.
 There is always a choice of 1-2 vegetarian dishes.

 The following vehicles will be used (depending on the number of people in the group):